ThomasWaytec/Mikros-Hex-Viewer/README.md

 # Mikros-Hex-Viewer

-View and analyze files in various formats (hexadecimal, binary, decimal, and character) at once with this small command-line hex viewer.
+Experience versatile file analysis with this compact command-line hex viewer, allowing you to inspect files in multiple formats (at once), including hexadecimal, binary, decimal, and character representations.

 ![Mikros in action](readme-assets/showcase.png)